What is a biopsy?

 During a biopsy, a doctor removes a sample of tissue or fluid from the body.
 A pathologist inspects the cells under a microscope to see if they are cancerous.

 Some sites that are commonly biopsied include the breast, skin, bone marrow, GI tract, lung, liver, bladder, colon and lymph nodes.
-Our doctors determine the most appropriate method of biopsy based on several factors, such as the size, shape, location, and characteristics of the abnormality.
+Our doctors determine the appropriate method of biopsy based on several factors, such as the size, shape, location, and characteristics of the abnormality.

 Dr. Bradley Mons discusses oral cancer and human papillomavirus (HPV).